 Friday night pizza night is a tried and true thing for us— and the Kale Pesto Pizza is a healthy winner!
 Yet over the years, I've gone from ordering takeout to making it myself— and nothing beats homemade pizza!
 Yet to speed it up, I buy the fresh dough from my local grocery store.
-Healthy meals that the whole family will love—kids included—are exactly why we created Let's Eat: Dinner Made Simple (Summer Flavors).
+Healthy meals that the whole family will love—kids included—are exactly why we created our Let's Eat Summer Meal Plan).
 It's a month of plant-powered meal plans and shopping lists that celebrate summer ingredients.
 This Kale Pesto Pizza is no exception!
 It's become one of my fav summer recipes because it's healthy-ish pizza and made on the grill!

 Translation: Eat twice as much, my house won't heat up and there's less to clean up.

 We've packed some extra leafy green goodness into this pesto by adding kale.
 Grilled pizza is a super easy dinner—faster than you can say, “Delivery!”
 The recipe calls for pre-made, uncooked pizza crust, or even make individual pizzas by using smaller flatbreads.

 Grilling pizza makes it so, so easy to pull dinner together in a few minutes—faster than you can say, “Delivery!”
 The recipe calls for pre-made, uncooked pizza crust, or even make individual pizzas by using smaller flatbreads.

 FOR KALE PESTO:

 - 1 cup packed Tuscan or curly kale leaves